a4099181/vagrant-officeVM/README.md

   This machine arbitrary uses a box based on **Hyper-V** solution by default.
   It is possible to use any other virtualization provider such as **VMWare** or **Virtual Box**.
 In this case valid box should be provided.
-  This box should contain any Windows operating system with [Chocolatey] Machine Package Manager installed.
+  This box should contain any Windows operating system just only.

 ### How to use it?